About Assent Compliance

 Windchill receives the compliance status of each part under each regulation from the Assent Compliance Platform.
-The list of available regulations is configurable, allowing customers to configure the list as their needs evolve.
+The list of available regulations is configurable, allowing customers to add or remove regulations as their needs evolve.
 The ACI Connector supports publishing single client and supplier parts, as well as entire BOM structures.
-The Assent Compliance Platform then produces a roll-up of product compliance from supplier parts, to associated client parts, and upstream product structure.
+The Assent Compliance Platform then produces a roll up of product compliance from supplier parts, to associated client parts, and upstream product structure.

-The Assent Compliance Platform efficiently produces product compliance status roll-ups, and the ACI Connector ensures necessary product data is delivered to the Assent Compliance Platform on time, allowing customers to receive recalculated compliance status almost immediately after updating part data.
-It is because of this seamless connection that Transition TechnologiesPSC has named Assent Compliance as its preferred compliance solution to work with Windchill.
+The Assent Compliance Platform efficiently produces product compliance status roll ups, and the ACI Connector ensures necessary product data is delivered to the Assent Compliance Platform on time, allowing customers to receive the recalculated compliance status almost immediately after updating part data.
+Because of this seamless connection that PTC named Assent as its preferred compliance solution to work with Windchill.

 The ACI Connector has many additional features, including its support for revision-specific part compliance.
 This feature allows the tracking of compliance status for each revision of a part.
-The ACI Connector also features support for make parts — parts made by the company itself — as well as buy parts — parts with an associated supplier part or parts that may be provided by multiple suppliers.
-Finally, the ACI Connector supports installations with or without Windchill’s Supplier Management Module, which enables the management of suppliers and supplier parts within Windchill.
+The ACI Connector also features support for made parts (i.e. parts made by the company itself) as well as bought-sourced parts (i.e. parts with an associated supplier part or parts that may be provided by multiple suppliers).
+Finally, the ACI Connector supports installations with or without Windchill’s Supplier Management Module, enabling the management of suppliers and supplier parts within Windchill.

 Integration Reliability: Going the Extra Mile

 The ACI Connector is a robust integration solution that uses a RESTful Application Programming Interface (API) to seamlessly connect and communicate between Windchill and the Assent Compliance Platform.
-This connection is always initiated by the Windchill system, and outbound transfer of product and supplier data starts immediately when an object is created or modified.
-The Windchill system routinely pings the Assent Compliance Platform for updated compliance data, which is then stored in Windchill’s database to ensure it is available to Windchill users.
+This connection is always initiated by the Windchill system, and outbound transfer of product and supplier data starts the moment an object is created or modified.
+The Windchill system routinely pings the Assent Compliance Platform for updated compliance data, which is then stored in Windchill’s database to ensure availability to Windchill users.
 Communication between Windchill and the Assent Compliance Platform is fully asynchronous through the use of Windchill queues, making these systems loosely coupled, and errors are dispatched to a retry queue in case of an exceptional scenario.
 This retry mechanism guarantees appropriate order of operations.

 Although the more technical aspects of building integrations can be challenging, the less technical pieces also play a significant role in the success of the project.
 When ignored, these pieces lead to project failure.
-These kinds of projects also involve people with different backgrounds across departments or companies coming together, presenting its own issues regarding communication and synchronization difficulties.
+These kinds of projects also involve people with different backgrounds across departments or companies coming together, presenting their own issues regarding communication and synchronization.

-The ACI Connector project showed a lot of good practices in organizational and governance areas, and was highly visible across both organizations.
-From the very beginning both the Assent and TTPSC teams demonstrated high levels of commitment to this initiative.
-Stakeholders were dedicated to maintaining transparency, and building a speed of trust practice, resulting in exceptional performance from both teams.
+The ACI Connector project showed many best practices in organizational and governance areas and was highly visible across both organizations.
+From the very beginning, both the Assent and TT teams demonstrated high levels of commitment to this initiative.
+Stakeholders were dedicated to maintaining transparency and building a speed of trust practice, resulting in exceptional performance from both teams.

 There are often many constraints when integrating enterprise platforms, but Assent showed a lot of openness in adopting their system to the needs of the integration.
 If a concept needed to be implemented in the Assent Compliance Platform, the team at Assent put the work in to make those changes rather than creating workarounds.
 As a result, the integration between the two platforms was a great success.